Zgornja Slivnica: History

 Mount Mary Magdalene, south of the settlement, is one of the largest and most important Hallstatt culture archaeological sites in Slovenia.
-There was a prehistoric fortification at the site and an extensive tumulus burial ground on the slope below the fortification.
+There was a prehistoric fortification at the site and an extensive tumulus burial ground on the slope below it.
 The prehistoric settlement at the site was built on three artificially leveled terraces, with the highest terrace presumably reserved for a temple.
 The Hallstatt-era settlement lasted from approximately 700 BC to 300 BC, and was succeeded by a La Tène settlement that lasted until 35 BC.

 The church on the hill was fortified as protection against Ottoman raids and was cited by the 17th-century historian Johann Weikhard von Valvasor as the last lookout and site for warning bonfires in Lower Carniola before Ljubljana.
 In the past, the site offered a considerably better view than today because the slopes of the hill were clear-cut.

 Archaeological investigations at Mount Mary Magdalene were carried out by Karel Dežman, Ferdinand Schulz, Jernej Pečnik, and the Duchy of Mecklenburg.
 Finds from the site are kept in Vienna, at the National Museum in Ljubljana, and at Harvard University.
 One of the significant finds from the site is a decorated situla similar to the one found at Vače.
-The excavation of over 1,000 graves at and near the site indicate that Christianity was established very early.
+The excavation of over 1,000 graves at and near the site indicates that Christianity was established very early.